Hofer-Julian/julianhofer.eu/src/content/docs/blog/2025/nushell.md

 ```

 We took the last 5 elements.
-Considering the value of `$current_date`, these results seem pretty reasonable.
+Considering that this blog has been written on August 31st, these results seem pretty reasonable.

 ### Extract the 👍 Reactions